-5.6.
-The Party must keep written records of how decisions were made during, and the results of, the risk assessment and enhanced due diligence.
+5.5.
+The Party will keep written records of how decisions were made during, and the results of, the risk assessment and enhanced due diligence.
 The Party will keep these records in line with its data retention policy and to ensure compliance with its responsibilities and obligations under this policy, as well as for the purposes of law enforcement, as set out in section 10 of this policy.

-5.7.
-The Party must not accept donations until all relevant checks have been completed.
-Where those checks cannot be completed within any periods prescribed by the 2000 Act, the Party will return the money to the person who made the donation in accordance with its obligations.
+5.6.
+The Party will not accept donations until all necessary checks required by the 2000 Act and this policy have been completed.
+Where statutory checks cannot be completed within any periods prescribed in section 56 of the 2000 Act, the Party will return the money to the person who made the donation in accordance with its obligations.